margareth91/my_secret_diary/README.md

 Once the dependencies are installed, run `py manage.py runserver` to start the web app on your localhost.

 ## Status
 App building still in progress.
-Currently there is no possibility to create an account yet.

 ## Sources
 This app is inspired by Eric Matthes book "Python Crash Course: A Hands-On, Project-Based Introduction to Programming" and by Django Girls tutorial "Django Girls Blog".